internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

 * Downloaded Raspbian [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) to your laptop 1GB
 * On a Mac:
   * downloaded [Etcher](https://www.balena.io/etcher/) (100Mb)
-  * Run Etcher (its supposed to be able to use the zip, thoguh for this test we used the .img from expanding hte zip), selecting a fresh 16GB SD card as the destination
+  * Run Etcher (its supposed to be able to use the zip, though for this test we used the .img from expanding hte zip), selecting a fresh 16GB SD card as the destination
 * On Windows or Linux, I'm not sure the appropriate steps instead of Etcher.
 * Inserted into Raspbian 3, and powered up with Kbd and HDMI and Mouse inserted.
 * If at all possible insert Ethernet, otherwise it will work over WiFi with some extra steps.